Uplifting progressive politicals to the masses in digital spaces in the 2019 Philippine midterms, impacting millions of Filipinos with a team of 25.

-A key election—May 13, 2019 would mark the midterm of President Rodrigo Duterte—with it, key senatorial, party list, and local positions to be contested.
+This was a key election.
+May 13, 2019 would mark the midterm of President Rodrigo Duterte—with it, key senatorial, party list, and local positions contested.
 Progressive candidates with limited funds for on-the-ground campaigning were easily lagging behind in polls and surveys.
+To many Filipinos, the election is inexpendable: it's a matter of life or death.
+To argue otherwise is privileged and ignorant of longstanding institutions that propagate hardship in our communities.

-While continuing inquiry, we developed proto-personas to guide us through the lens of undecided voters.
+While continuing inquiry, we developed proto-personas to guide us through the headspace of our target audiences.
 We assumed that existing supporters would seek to spread awareness, and undecided voters would seek information.

 Broad C or B class; active on social media and is engaging with political discussion.
 Strong values, poll choices are still incomplete.
 Online daily (on mobile, or at computer shops) and frequently receives news on Facebook light or television first.
 Shares political posts on their feed and/or with peers.